Why You Have a High Moz Spam Score (And Does It Matter?)

 If your site has a really high spam score, you might look into reasons why, but most of the time it's just due to some bad links that Google is already ignoring, and it isn't really a cause for concern.

-High Spam Score Example in Moz
+High Spam Score Example In Moz

 There are a lot of oddities I've seen while browsing the Moz Link Explorer.
 I've seen brand new sites with basically no content and zero links that have very high spam scores.
 I've seen major brand sites with hundreds of thousands of visitors a day have high spam scores.
 Moz itself has a 3% spam score, and we know Moz isn't 3% spam.
 There's just a lot of inconsistency with the metric overall.